-Lawyers for Trucking Accidents Caused by Mechanical Defects in Massachusetts
+Lawyers for Trucking Accidents Caused by Mechanical Defects

 If you or a loved one have been injured in a truck accident caused by a mechanical defect, Crowe & Mulvey, LLP can help.

 Large commercial trucks, or 18-wheelers, serve numerous purposes, and can be extremely useful in transporting products throughout the country.
 However, when a mechanical defect or malfunction occurs, these large vehicles are prone to causing serious, sometimes fatal, accidents.
 When this happens, you need an attorney to assist you in recovering for your injuries and ensure that your best interests are met – whether through negotiations and mediation or litigation.
-The Massachusetts trucking mechanical defect attorneys of Crowe & Mulvey, LLP, understand that many Massachusetts accident victims face debilitating injuries, expensive hospital bills, lost wages, and property damage.
+The Boston trucking mechanical defect attorneys of Crowe & Mulvey, LLP, understand that many Massachusetts accident victims face debilitating injuries, expensive hospital bills, lost wages, and property damage.
 Our lawyers believe that innocent victims shouldn’t be held responsible for covering expenses related to such an accident, and we know how to help victims hold the responsible parties liable for their losses.

 Call our office today at (617) 404-3417 to talk about your case and see what you are eligible to recover for your injuries.